python-control/python-control/doc/linear.rst

 The timebase argument is interpreted as follows:

-* `dt` = 0: continuous time system (default)
+* `dt` = 0: continuous-time system (default)
-* `dt` > 0: discrete time system with sampling period 'dt'
+* `dt` > 0: discrete-time system with sampling period 'dt'
 * `dt` = True: discrete time with unspecified sampling period
 * `dt` = None: no timebase specified (see below)

 Systems must have compatible timebases in order to be combined.
-A discrete time system with unspecified sampling time (`dt` = True) can be combined with a system having a specified sampling time; the result will be a discrete time system with the sample time of the latter system.
-Similarly, a system with timebase None can be combined with a system having a specified timebase; the result will have the timebase of the latter system.
-For continuous time systems, the :func:`sample_system` function or the :meth:`StateSpace.sample` and :meth:`TransferFunction.sample` methods can be used to create a discrete time system from a continuous time system.
+A discrete-time system with unspecified sampling time (`dt` = True) can be combined with a system having a specified sampling time; the result will be a discrete-time system with the sample time of the other system.
+Similarly, a system with timebase None can be combined with a system having a specified timebase; the result will have the timebase of the other system.
+For continuous-time systems, the :func:`sample_system` function or the :meth:`StateSpace.sample` and :meth:`TransferFunction.sample` methods can be used to create a discrete-time system from a continuous-time system.
 See :ref:`utility-and-conversions`.
 The default value of `dt` can be changed by changing the value of `config.defaults['control.default_dt']`.